Understanding What God Truly Wants From His People

 delight in sacrifice, or else I would give it; You do not take pleasure in

 burnt offerings.
-The sacrifices of God are a broken spirit, a broken and a
+The sacrifices of God are a broken spirit, a broken and

 contrite heart—these, O God, You will not despise.” — Psalm 51:16–17